NMFS–Sea Grant Fellowships

-The NOAA Fisheries – Sea Grant Fellowship is for PhD students interested in careers related to (1) marine ecosystem and population dynamics, with a focus on modeling and managing systems of living marine resources, or (2) economics of the conservation and management of living marine resources.
+The NMFS–Sea Grant Fellowship is for PhD students interested in careers related to (1) marine ecosystem and population dynamics, with a focus on modeling and managing systems of living marine resources, or (2) economics of the conservation and management of living marine resources.

 Applications should be submitted to Alaska Sea Grant.
 Applicants are strongly encouraged to contact Alaska Sea Grant as early as possible.
 Applications are customarily due in late January for fellowships that begin in the summer.
 PhD candidates interested in population and ecosystem dynamics can receive up to three years of funding.
 PhD students in marine resource economics can receive two years of funding.